Understanding your advising team

 What to expect from your advising experience

-As a CSE student, you'll work with a team of advisers and mentors throughout your academic journey.
+As a CSE student, you'll work with a team of advisors and mentors throughout your academic journey.
 This webpage is designed to help you understand who handles which issues and how to connect with the right person, depending on your specific question or need.

 How advising works over time